-If the SCSI adapter installed has its own BIOS on board: The on-board SCSI BIOS will not be loaded.
-The adapter's own SCSI BIOS will be used.
-If the SCSI adapter installed doesn't have its own BIOS and the card uses or is compatible with the SYM53C8XX chip: The on-board SCSI BIOS will load and control the SCSI adapter.
+SCSI adapter has its own BIOS on board: uses adapter's own SCSI BIOS SCSI adapter doesn't have its own BIOS: uses SCSI BIOS built-in Mainboard BIOS

-^{}Disabling, the onboard SCSI BIOS prevents it from being active in any way.
+Disabling, the onboard SCSI BIOS prevents it from being active in any way.

 PCI Latency Timer - This option sets latency of all PCI devices on the PCI bus.
 The settings are in units equal to PCI clocks.
-Available settings are $0 \sim 248$.
+Available settings are 0 ~ 248.
 The default is 80.